psychemedia/winter-tales/src/gawain_notes.md

 No-one replied.
 Coughs went around the room, and the knights of Arthur's Court looked at the floor, and avoided the Green Knight's gaze.

-And the Green Knight laughed: "So the house of King Arthur, the knights of the famous Round Table, are all a bunch of wimps?"
+And the Green Knight laughed: "So, the house of King Arthur, the knights of the famous Round Table, are all a bunch of wimps?
+The 'Wimps of the Round Table'?"

 And as he laughed at them for their cowardice, King Arthur himself stood up, enraged, and perhaps not a little embarrassed.